lucadealfaro/oregan/README.md

 A traditional Makefile encodes dependencies between files.

 When doing experiments, there are often experiment parameters (e.g., the num_simulations that are performed).
-In general, in a scientific experiment, the whole dependency chain is parameterized by such parameters: the whole dependency chain needs to be run with the given parameters.
+In general, in a scientific experiment, there is data dependency: the whole dependency chain needs to be run with the given parameters.

-This SmartMake enables the use of parameters in MakeFiles.
+Oregan tracks parameter dependencies in data, and schedules the code to be run to generate the data with the correct parameters.

 It is called via:

     python oregan.py <spec.yaml> --root_path=<file_root_path> --target=<target_name> [parameters]